About Skin on Fries

 Fries, also known as chips or French fries, depending on whether you’re in the states or the UK, are a staple comfort food.
 They can be served in all kinds of equally delicious ways - from cheese-topped to gravy soaked or dipped in tomato sauce.
 Skin on fries are a rustic addition to any chip menu.
 They add a new dimension of texture and flavour while also having health and environmental benefits.

 What are skin on fries?

-Skin on fries are simply French fries that have not been peeled.
-As a result, the skin is left intact and becomes crispy when fried.
-This adds an extra layer of texture and flavor that is different from traditional French fries.
+Skin on fries are French fries that have not had their skins peeled before cooking.
+This means the skin is left on and adds a deliciously crispy texture when fried.
+This also adds an extra, subtle flavour that offers something different from peeled, traditional French fries.